daos-stack/daos/doc/admin/deployment.md

 This section addresses how to verify that Optane DC Persistent memory (DCPM) is correctly installed on the storage nodes and how to configure it in interleaved mode to be used by DAOS in AppDirect mode.
-Instructions for other type of SCM may be covered in the future.
+Instructions for other types of SCM may be covered in the future.

 Provisioning SCM occurs by configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and